 The issues that blighted 2020 seem to show no signs of abating for 2021 and we start the year off in a cold snap, it makes sense you will want to look for ways to heat your home more efficiently.
-Despite dads being depicted as tight-fisted by not allowing the family to adjust the heating thermostat, there is sense behind the popular meme that has been spawned in that keeping your home at a consistent temperature will help to reduce heating costs.
+Despite dads being depicted as tight-fisted by not allowing the family to adjust the heating thermostat, there is sense behind the popular meme that has been spawned in that keeping your home at a consistent temperature will help to reduce heating costs and find cost efficient heating options.

 Image Credit: Pexels CC0 License